Decoding the Zadok Priestly Calendar

 This article does not aim to persuade you that our ministry has uncovered the definitive solution to the “true” creation calendar.
 However, during Sukkot 2024, we were blessed with new insights that prompted us to reevaluate our approach to calendar methodology.

 In light of these revelations, our 2025/2026 Zadok Priestly Calendar has evolved.
 We have shifted away from relying solely on the Equinox as a key marker indicating the start of the year.
-We have also incorporated the Equilux into our framework, reflecting our commitment to adapting and growing in understanding.
+Going forward we will incorporate the six year Zadok Priestly course as the primary tool to determine the start of the year

 Without getting mired in the minutiae of how we calibrated this calendar, we will instead highlight key aspects of how it was put together.